 9) What do you need from a long-term care policy?
 Features like nursing home care and home health care may be valuable for some, but it's vital that clients do the research on long-term care policies and the companies that sell them.
 Factors like whether a policy will pay for coverage outside the U.S. and the length of the coverage period (e.g., for as long as needed or a set period of time) should also be discussed.

 10) Will Medicare and Medicaid help pay for long-term care?
-There are many ins and outs to discuss in terms of what Medicaid and Medicare will and will not cover.
+There is much to discuss in terms of what Medicaid and Medicare will and will not cover.
 Here are just a few key points you may want to cover:

-- Medicaid eligibility is based on modified adjusted gross income and, as such, may require your clients to spend their assets down to extremely low levels before Medicaid will pay the bill.
+- Medicaid eligibility is based on modified adjusted gross income and may require your clients to spend their assets down to extremely low levels before Medicaid will pay the bill.

 - Medicare may pay a portion of the first 100 days in a nursing home, but nothing after that.
 Plus, it covers only “skilled” care at home, while most care needed at home is actually “custodial.”

-Although not every client will have the need for long-term care, it's important to have a plan in place for this possibility.
-Long-term care planning can help your clients achieve the ultimate peace of mind—the knowledge that their financial stability and wishes for their wealth will not be undone by an unforeseen long-term care event.
+Although not every client will need long-term care, it's important to have a plan in place for this possibility.
+Asking these long-term care questions can help you guide your clients in achieving the ultimate peace of mind—the knowledge that their financial stability and wishes for their wealth will not be undone by an unforeseen long-term care event.
+Yes, it’s more comfortable to keep on whistling by the graveyard—until the day it isn’t.
+By encouraging your clients to have the less pleasant conversations now, you are helping them secure a more pleasant future.

 Editor's Note: This post was originally published in October 2014, but we've updated it to bring you more relevant and timely information.